 Regular Grooming Keeps Them Happy and Healthy

 Despite their hairless looks, grooming is an important aspect of caring for Sphynx cats.
-Because their body oil is not absorbed by fur, vets recommend a weekly bath to avoid skin problems and oil spots on furniture.
-Though they love laying in the sun, exposure should be limited to avoid sunburn on thin-haired Sphynxes.Continue to 7 of 14 below.
+Because their body oil is not absorbed by fur, vets recommend a daily sponge bath to avoid skin problems and oil spots on furniture.
+Though they love laying in the sun, exposure should be limited to avoid sunburn on thin-haired Sphynxes.Continue to 6 of 13 below.

 Sphynx Cats Love Making Friends